adamnoor/data_generator/README.md

 # flexOptimizer2.0

+The updated Version of this application is roster_generator.
+Go to that repository instead.

+THIS PROGRAM IS OLD AND DOESN'T RUN AS WELL AS roster_generator.

 This is an application that creates fantasy football rosters based on loaded in csv files.
 Load in a csv file with name players.csv and the header: player, price, position, floor, ceiling:

 - player is a string that is the name of the player